darrenks/nibbles/docs/index.md

 $Feedback

 ## News
-- **June 29, 2021**: Nibbles is in **Alpha**!
-If you post code please designate it as Nibbles Alpha so as not to be confusing later when it becomes broken by language changes.
+- **Jan 24, 2021**: Check out [Nibbles Commenter by tails](http://www.tailsteam.com/cgi-bin/nbbdag/index.pl) for more verbose decompiles of nibbles solutions on anarchy golf.
+Especially nice for solutions to older problems with changes that weren't backwards compatible.

 - **Dec 21, 2021**: Nibbles is in **Beta**.
 Happy solstice and golfing!
 The language should be mostly stable except for bug fixes and documentation for a while.

+- **June 29, 2021**: Nibbles is in **Alpha**!
+If you post code please designate it as Nibbles Alpha so as not to be confusing later when it becomes broken by language changes.